Integrations

 Receiving 401 Unauthorized errors

-• Verify the API key is correct and complete
+• Check that the API key is correct and complete

-• Ensure the Authorization header is properly formatted
+• Make sure the Authorization header is formatted properly

-• Confirm the key has not been deleted
+• Confirm the key hasn't been revoked or deleted

 Lost API key

-If you lose an API key, you cannot retrieve it.
-Create a new key and update your applications to use the new key.
-Delete the old key if it is no longer needed.
+If you lose an API key, there's no way to retrieve it.
+Create a new key, update your applications to use it and delete the old one.

 Frequently asked questions